Services

 The most common restrictive covenants include the prevention of building, running of a business or converting an existing property into flats or apartments.
 In some cases, there could even be an age restriction on retirement properties.

-Sitting tenants
+15. Sitting tenants

-Unmortgageable properties aren’t just limited to residential market.
+Unmortgageable properties aren’t just limited to the residential market.
 Rental properties with either sitting tenants or occupants under a regulated tenancy (a life-long tenancy), can also be deemed unmortgageable.

-Reason being that a life-long tenancy is much as it sounds - the landlord has agreed to let the property to the tenant until they die.
+The reason being that a life-long tenancy is much as it sounds - the landlord has agreed to let the property to the tenant until they die.
 So in the case that you were to default on the mortgage, the property would need a very specific type of buyer in order to be sold on.
 Not that this stops us from buying them!

-Missing planning permission or building regulations
+16. Missing planning permission or building regulations

 Granted, improving your property without the necessary permissions might seem like a HUGE time and cost saving in the moment.

-However when you come to sell, it could well come back to haunt you.
+However, when you come to sell, it could well come back to haunt you.
 Once officially sold (i.e. completed), the new buyer would be responsible for any of these missing permissions.

 So, in the case a surveyor flags this up, you could well find yourself actually loosing money, or in other words being gazundered.

-Properties not registered with the land registry
+17. Properties not registered with the land registry

-Check if your property's registered here.
+Check if your property is registered here.

-When it comes to approving mortgages for high rise flats, lenders tread carefully.
+When it comes to approving mortgages for high-rise flats, lenders tread carefully.

-Escalating ground rents
+19. Escalating ground rents

 Leasehold properties typically come with a ground rent – a fee you pay for the temporary right to occupy the property.